 This is not to suggest that bulging discs or other structural abnormalities cannot cause pain.
 However, it is important to consider that a lot of these ‘abnormalities’ present in a large proportion of the population.
-Remember, should you be experiencing low back pain, a thorough and comprehensive physical assessment is a great starting point to identify an appropriate treatment plan.

 As a physiotherapist, while imaging can play an important role in diagnosis, I will generally only recommend investigations for back pain if there is suspicion of an underlying medical or serious disease, such as cancer or infection.